 Congratulations, momma!
 You’ve made it to the 4th trimester.
-Your baby is a real live human being and you are navigating your new normal as a new mom.
+Your baby is now living fully outside of your body and you are likely navigating your new normal as a new mom.
 Whether this is your first baby or tenth there are some things you should know to help you survive the fourth trimester.
 Consider the following your list of the ultimate newborn baby tips.

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.